eljost/pysisyphus/docs/worked_example.rst

 editor of our choice, e.g., `avogadro`_ or `TmoleX`_.
 Given a reasonable educt geometry a suitable product geometry can be constructed by decreasing the distance between the two ring systems and optimizing the result, e.g., by `xtb`_.
-Sometimes it may be easier to start with the product geometry, and obtain the educt from it.
-Consistent atom ordering in both geometries is mandatory!
-Usually it's a bad idea to construct both geometry separately, as it is easy to mess up the atom ordering.
+Sometimes it may be easier to start with the product geometry, and obtain the educt from it. **Consistent atom ordering in both geometries is mandatory!** Usually it's a bad idea to construct both geometries independently, as it is easy to mess up the atom ordering.

 .. _`avogadro`: https://avogadro.cc/
 .. _`TmoleX`: https://www.3ds.com/products-services/biovia/products/molecular-modeling-simulation/solvation-chemistry/turbomoler/

-Given educts (`min_xtbopt.xyz`) and product (`prod_xtbopt.xyz`) we can create our YAML input.
+Given educts (`min_xtbopt.xyz`) and product (`prod_xtbopt.xyz`) we can create the YAML input.
 Our goal is to obtain the barrier heights for the reaction shown in :numref:`reaction_fig` by means of growing string (GS) calculation, transition state (TS) optimization, intrinsic reaction coordinate (IRC) calculation and subsequent optimization of the IRC endpoints.